Board Game Night @ KFL

 Opera at KFL

 the second session of Opera at KFL with Verde's Otello.
 Mark your calendars now for the four showings, all held on Saturdays at 1 PM.
-There will be a short intermission between acts with light refreshments.
+There will be a short intermission between acts.

 Sat., January 25: Verdi's Otello